 For hospital clean claims, a slow payment penalty shall be paid in accordance with A.R.S.
 2903.01.
-Effective for all non-hospital clean claims with dates of service October 1, 2004 and thereafter, in the absence of a contract specifying other late payment terms, Contractors are required to pay interest on late payments.
+Effective for all non-hospital clean claims (excluding licensed skilled nursing facilities, alternative residential settings and home and community based claims) with dates of service October 1, 2004 and thereafter, in the absence of a contract specifying other late payment terms, Contractors are required to pay interest on late payments.
 Late claims payments are those that are paid after 45 days of receipt of the clean claim (as defined in this contract).
 In grievance or claim dispute situations, interest shall accrue from the day following 45 days after receipt of the clean claim through the date of payment resulting from the grievance/claim dispute decision.
 Interest shall be at the rate of ten per cent per annum, unless a different rate is stated in a written contract.
 In the absence of interest payment terms in a subcontract, interest shall accrue starting on the first day after the contracted clean claim payment date.
+When slow payment penalties or interest is paid, the Contractor must report penalty or interest as directed in the Encounter Manual.